 Inpatient referrals for symptom control

-We accept referrals for patients with complex symptoms that are not improving despite treatment.
+The Hospice accept referrals for patients with complex symptoms that are not improving despite treatment.
 Symptoms may be a combination of physical, such as pain or nausea, and/or emotional/spiritual.
 Most patients stay less than two weeks before discharge, by which time symptoms are usually under control.

 Inpatient Referrals for Last Days of Life Care

 Cransley Hospice accept referrals for care in the last days of life where a patient has expressed a wish to come to the Hospice.

 Referrals to the Hospice at Home Team